xinghaix/download-manager/docs/README_EN.md

 ```

 ### Help
-If you have any questions, please create issues
+If you have any questions or ideas, please create issues
-Or
+or
-send a email `xinghaixuanwo@outlook.com`
+send email to me `xinghaixuanwo@outlook.com`